 Maintaining thorough records is not just good business practice—it’s required by the IRD.
 For entertainment expenses, you should keep:

-These records help you accurately calculate deductible amounts and provide necessary documentation should the IRD request verification of your claims.
+Note: These records help you accurately calculate deductible amounts and provide necessary documentation should the IRD request verification of your claims.

 When dealing with entertainment expenses, business owners often make these mistakes: